OpenGeoscience/geojs/docs/developers.rst

 added, new baselines can be generated and optionally uploaded via the script built into ``test/baseline_images.py``.

 Unless an image comparison tests, images are not automatically saved.
-To save all images, add the environment variable ``TEST_SAVE_IMAGE=all`` to the test command.
+To save all images, add the environment variable ``TEST_SAVE_IMAGE=all`` to the test command or set this parameter in CMake.
 Images are saved in the ``images`` subdirectory of the build directory.

 .. note::